 I left the shop and drove by the little statue of the actual North Pole and then headed to a farmer’s market in Fairbanks.
 The market was small and it was cold and wet outside, but everyone seemed so happy despite how expensive the produce was – a miniature cucumber was $1 and a regular-sized one was $3.

 After the market, I went to the botanical garden at the college.
 There were only a couple of people walking around the spread out gardens.
 A woman started talking to me, thinking I was her adult daughter.
 We laughed as I said this happens to me all the time.
 Apparently, I sneak up on people.

-Raindrops were adorning the flower pedals and the colors were beautifully vivid.
+Raindrops were adorning the flower petals and the colors were beautifully vivid.
 Once I finished there, I headed to the museum on the college campus.
-I watched a national Geographic movie about extreme weather, walked through the exhibits, and learned more about Alaska.
+I watched a National Geographic movie about extreme weather, walked through the exhibits, and learned more about Alaska.

 I went back to my Airbnb to rest and thought about the day.
 It was nice to get out a little and see some of Fairbanks.
 I thought about having children and wondered how much my view towards having them (or not having them) would change over the next decade.
 Time will tell.

 Thanks for reading!
 Hit the Like button or leave a comment below!